telefonicaid/fiware-orion/doc/manuals/admin/build_source.md

 * (Optional but highly recommended) run unit test.
 Firstly, you have to install MongoDB as the unit and functional tests rely on mongod running in localhost.
 Check [the official MongoDB documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-red-hat/) for details.
-Recommended version is 3.6 (although 3.2 and 3.4 should also work fine).
+Recommended version is 4.2 (although 3.2, 3.4 and 3.6 should also work fine).

 * Install the binary.
 You can use INSTALL_DIR to set the installation prefix path (default is /usr), thus the broker is installed in `$INSTALL_DIR/bin` directory.